DoomDuck/BepoDepo/README.md

 # BépoDépo
 BÉPOÈDLJZWÇAUIE,CTSRNMÀYX.K'QGHFÊ

-This is a readme file...

-Wow and you just read it :)
+This project is here to provide usefull to games to inhance your typing capabilities